Accel leads $25 million investment in team whiteboarding platform RealtimeBoard

 In terms of pricing, RealtimeBoard follows the usual freemium model.
 The free plan offers five editable boards and Slack integration, while the Team plan starts at $40 per month for five employees, going all the way up to $800 a month for 100 team members.
 This offers a bunch of extra features, including unlimited boards, guest access, video chat, and hi-resolution export, among other benefits.

-Getting Accel as a backer is a major coup for RealtimeBoard, when you consider the caliber of other productivity and enterprise-focused companies in its portfolio, such as Slack, Dropbox, and Atlassian.
+Nabbing Accel as a backer is a major coup for RealtimeBoard, when you consider the caliber of other productivity and enterprise-focused companies in its portfolio, such as Slack, Dropbox, and Atlassian.

 “There is a real and growing trend for distributed teams within organisations, and we believe that RealtimeBoard’s visual collaboration tool is the best product to bring them together,” added Accel partner Luciana Lixandru, who will now also join RealtimeBoard’s board of directors.
 “It has already amassed an impressive number of users who love the tool, and it will quickly become the gold standard for remote collaboration.”

-RealtimeBoard still has a presence in its native Russia, but its 150 employees are now spread across San Francisco, Los Angeles, and Amsterdam, as well.
+RealtimeBoard still has a presence in its native Russia, but its 150 employees are now also spread across its main office in San Francisco, as well as offices in Los Angeles and Amsterdam,.